-As the grandest theater in the Crandall chain, the Tivoli is closely associated with Harry M. Crandall, an important local businessman and leading theater owner who significantly contributed to the cultural heritage and development of the District of Columbia, and embodies the usual distinguishing characteristics of the unique architectural expressions developed to fit the picture palace form.
+Completed in 1924, the Tivoli is the only theater still standing in Washington by Thomas White Lamb, the leading theater architect of the Golden Age of motion picture palaces.
+As the grandest theater in the Crandall chain, the Tivoli is also closely associated with Harry M. Crandall, an important local businessman and leading theater owner who significantly contributed to the cultural heritage and development of the District of Columbia.
+The building's elegant architecture is typical of the motion picture palaces of its day.

 DC Inventory: June 24, 1983